hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - Read geophysicist Grae Worster's little book, *Understanding Fluid Flow* (AIMS Library Series, Cambridge University Press, 2009).
 In 100 pages you will gain a quick tour of some of the prominent ideas of the subject, and a flavor of what it's like to study it.
 (In 2010 I wrote a [review](bookrev_Worster2009.md) of this book.)

+A book by an applied mathematician, Eric Lauga, *Fluid Mechanics:  A Very Short Introduction* (Oxford University Press, 2022) has recently been published.
+While longer than the others mentioned above (about 140 pages), its technical level is lower than any of them.
+It can be read by anyone comfortable with the first semester of introductory physics; no math beyond high school algebra is needed.

 In addition, check out the [F\*ck Yeah Fluid Dynamics](https://fyfluiddynamics.com/) blog, which is a completely nontechnical, often whimsical take on fluid physics, run by aerospace engineer Dr. Nicole Sharp.
-I recently became aware of a new nontechnical book by applied mathematician Eric Lauga, *Fluid Mechanics:  A Very Short Introduction* (Oxford University Press).
-I will comment further on this book after I get my hands on it.

 ### Convinced, and ready to take the plunge?